 (7) Where a person has been accepted as a contributor for limited benefits pursuant to an election made under this section the Board shall record any defect or condition, the existence of which was disclosed in the report or reports furnished to the Board, by reason of which the Board declined to accept him as a contributor for ordinary benefits, but accepted him as a contributor for limited benefits.

-[Section 32 inserted by No. 134 of 1976 s.
-6; amended by No. 57 of 1986 s.
+[Section 32 inserted: No. 134 of 1976 s.
+6; amended: No. 57 of 1986 s.
 6; No. 17 of 1987 s.
 12; No. 103 of 1994 s.
 18.]

 32A.
 Contributions where employee formerly contributed to similar fund in the service of the Commonwealth and certain States